abu-compbio/netcentric/README.md

 The MLA results will be available in the folder MLA_results.
 These folders will appear under the main directory, when the results are ready.

+The commands to run the mutual exclusivity algorithms are shown in [this section] (https://github.com/abu-compbio/netcentric/tree/main/running_mex_methods)

 ## Runs